 Christian A. Klöckner, environmental psychologist, NTNU (project leader)

 Paul Stern, environmental psychologist, National Research Council

 Janet Swim, environmental psychologist, Penn State University

 Martina Zienert & Joachim Borner, environmental communicators, Kolleg fuer Management und Gestaltung, nachhaltiger Entwicklung

 Edgar Hertwich, environmental scientist, Yale University

 Michael Pinsky is a British artist whose work has been shown in galleries and public spaces internationally.
 Taking the combined roles of artist, urban planner, activist, researcher, and citizen he often starts residencies and commissions without a specified agenda, working with local people and resources, allowing the physical, social and political environment to define his working methodology.
 Past work has been shown at TATE Britain; Museum of Contemporary Art, Chengdu; Saatchi Gallery; Victoria and Albert Museum; Institute for Contemporary Art, London; La Villette, Paris; BALTIC, Gateshead; Centre for Contemporary Art, Glasgow and more.

-Pollution Pods has been generously supported by the following organisations: Airlabs, Arts Council England, Build With Hubs, Cape Farewell, International Flavors & Fragrances Ltd, King’s College London, Norwegian Research Council, Norwegian University of Science and Technology (NTNU), The Norwegian Institute of Air Research (NILU), University of East London, Manchester kindly supported by Transport for Greater Manchester.
+The creation of Pollution Pods has been generously supported by the following organisations: Airlabs, Build With Hubs, Cape Farewell, International Flavors & Fragrances Ltd, King’s College London, Norwegian Research Council, Norwegian University of Science and Technology (NTNU), The Norwegian Institute of Air Research (NILU), University of East London.

 Cape Farewell manage the touring of Pollution Pods and handle all enquiries, bookings and tour logistics.
 Please contact Stephanie Clements, Lead Project Manager, for a full technical specification and further information.